eshraaqsaeed/Medical-Appointments-No-Show/README.md

 ## Project Outlines:

+A person makes a doctor appointment, receives all the instructions and no-show.
+Who to blame?

 ###  Investigation questions:
 - Q1: Which certain gender show more commitment to their medical appointment that the other?
 - Q2: Does patient's age correlate with them showing up to the appointment?